riemaxi/tdplayground/getstarted/node/README.md

-Some instructions
+Some initial instructions

+1. Install dependencies
+npm install

-1. Get an accesskey by running node randomkey.js
+2. Get an accesskey by running node randomkey.js

-2. cd on the sp to be tested.
+3. cd on the sp to be tested.
 Ex cd helloworld-sp

-3. replace the entry credentials in config.js with the result obtained in step 1
+4. replace the entry credentials in config.js with the result obtained in step 1

-4. run the SP
+5. run the SP
  node index.js